Paul Harney

-Paul Harney (July 11, 1929 – August 24, 2011) was an American professional golfer and golf course owner who spent part of his career as a full-time PGA Tour player, but mostly was a club professional, part-time Tour player, and owner-operator of his own course.
+Paul Harney (July 11, 1929 – August 24, 2011) was an American professional golfer and golf course owner.
+He spent part of his career as a full-time PGA Tour player, but mostly was a club professional, part-time tour player, and owner-operator of his own course.

 Early life

 Harney was born and raised in Worcester, Massachusetts.
 He attended the College of the Holy Cross, which is located in his hometown; and was captain of the golf team.

 Professional career

 Harney played full-time on the PGA Tour from 1955 to 1962; and part-time from 1963 to 1973.
 During that time, he won six PGA Tour events.
 His first win came at the 1957 Carling Open; he won his second PGA Tour event just two weeks later at the Labatt Open.
 In 1963 at the prime of his career, he fulfilled a promise made to his wife, Patricia, that when their oldest child started school, he would only play the tour on a part-time basis.
 He took his first club pro job at Sunset Oaks in northern California, where he stayed a couple years.
 He then moved his family across the country to Sutton, Massachusetts, where he took the club pro's job at Pleasant Valley Country Club.

 Harney had a great deal of success in major championships, placing in the top-10 six times.
 His best finish in a major was 4th at the 1963 U.S. Open; however, he also finished in the top-8 four times at The Masters in the 1960s.

-Harney has received many honors and awards.
-In 1957, he received Golf Digest's Most Improved Golfer award.
-He was inducted into the Holy Cross Varsity Club Hall of Fame in June 1963.
-In 1974, he earned "PGA Golf Professional of the Year" honors.
-In 1995, he became the first inductee into the New England Golf Hall of Fame.
-On September 8, 2005, Harney was enshrined into the PGA Golf Professional Hall of Fame.
+As his competitive playing days were winding down, Harney used his prize money to open his own course in East Falmouth, Massachusetts, which he owned until his death.
+His daughter Erin is the general manager, and son Mike is the head pro.